ericallam/WellCached/README.md

 ## Tests

-To run the tests; clone the repo, and run `rake test` from the root directory or open the "WellCache.xcworkspace" and run the Test target using `⌘U`
+To run the tests; clone the repo, install [xcpretty](https://github.com/supermarin/xcpretty), and run `rake test` from the root directory or open the "WellCache.xcworkspace" and run the Test target using `⌘U`

 ## Example